 Peggy’s practice is focused on a wide range of family law matters including divorce, child custody and child support, spousal support, and military divorce.
 She also has extensive experienced preparing prenuptial agreements and Qualified Domestic Relations Orders.

 Alaska is a no-fault state, which means that the valid grounds for divorce are an incompatibility of temperament, making it impossible for the couple to continue the marriage.
 Peggy provides clients with ongoing support throughout the divorce process.
 Over her many years of practice, she has helped numerous clients resolve their issues through negotiated settlements.
-At the same time, when a settlement cannot be reached, Peggy has successfully representing clients in contested divorce hearings.
+At the same time, when a settlement cannot be reached, Peggy has successfully represented clients in contested divorce hearings.

-Generally there are two types of custody: “legal custody” and “physical custody.”
+Generally, there are two types of custody: “legal custody” and “physical custody.”
 Legal custody refers to each parents’ right to make legal decisions for their children on important issues such as religion, education, and nonemergency medical care.
 Physical custody refers to the amount of time each child spends with a parent.

 When a child spends less than 110 overnights with a parent, then that parent is the non-custodial parent and the other parent is the custodial parent.
 If a child spends more than 110 overnights with a parent, then the parties have shared physical custody of that child.
 In some cases, where the parties have two or more children, there can be a different custodial arrangement for some of the children.